 Then there are the reflections we see of ourselves in mirrors.
-I read that some mirrors in clothing stores are designed to make us look thinner, to help persuade us, the customer, that a certain dress or piece of clothing has a slimming effect.
-(I think the mirrors at my home are designed to make me look bigger so I will feel compelled to lose weight!)
+We all use a mirror to determine if an outfit looks good on us.
+I read that some mirrors in clothing stores are designed to make us look thinner.
+Almost everyone wants to look thinner so the mirror helps make sales.
+(I think the mirrors at my home are designed to make me look bigger so I feel compelled to lose weight!)

 Sometimes I wish people could see themselves as others see them.
-Those who have road rage and yell at people, belittling them surely have an adverse effect on those around them.
-Why would anyone want to be yelled at?
+Those who are angry and rude or hateful and yell at people, belittling them, surely have an adverse effect on those around them.
+What is going on in this person’s mind or life to cause them to act rudely?

-I have been told that I have a healing presence.
-People feel at ease with me.
-Part of the “vibe” I give off comes from my 38 years as a nurse; plus I love people.
+I have been told that I give off a helping or healing light that makes some reflect positive and peaceful emotions or thoughts.
+People, even strangers, often feel comfortable with me and tell me about their lives or something that bothers them.
+Part of the “vibe” I give off comes from my 37 years as a nurse; plus I love people.
 I like having this effect on others when I am in tune with myself.

-Once on a trip with my two cats, I stopped the car and let them out of their carriers into the car.
+Once on a trip when I had two cats, I stopped to let them out of their carriers into the car.
 Soon it was time to go.
 They resisted getting back into the carriers.
-I had not slept well the night before; it was hot; and I got frustrated.
-They were jumping back and forth from front to back seat, which I had never seen them do.
-They were so hyperactive.
+I had not slept well the night before; it was hot; and I got frustrated and spoke crossly to them.
+They began jumping back and forth from front to back seat, which I had never seen them do.
+They became hyperactive.

 I realized that they had felt my frustration growing and it affected them.
 I took some deep breaths and calmed myself.
 As they complained I gathered them up and put them in their carriers.
 Then I talked to them in a very calm voice and told them, ” I am sorry that I was not patient with you.
 I am calm now.
 Everything is alright.
 We are safe.”
 They calmed right down and went to sleep in their carriers.
 Cats and dogs especially read people’s frame of mind.

-Take time to be quiet and calm yourself before making a decision or reacting to the actions or words of someone else and try to understand why they are behaving the way they are.
+Take time to examine your thoughts and feelings before you make a decision or react to the actions or words of another and try to understand why they are behaving the way they are.

 I like what Kahlil Gibran said, ” Beauty is not in the face; beauty is a light in the heart.”